cem-usp/geocem/README.md

   git clone https://github.com/GeoNode/geonode-project.git -b 3.1.x
   ```
 Make an instance out of the Django Template
-** Note: ** We will call our instance geo_cem.
+**Note:** We will call our instance geocem.
 You can change the name at your convenience.

 Install virtualenv and virtualenvwrapper, edit .bashrc file: